-- Review and recommend to the Board for approval, proposals on recruitment, promotion and employment termination of senior officers on Manager grade and above; - Consider and make recommendations to the Board for approval of disciplinary action to be carried out against senior 2 officers from Manager grade and above; - Consider and make recommendations to the Board for approval on the organizational structure, remuneration policy 3 and policies covering the evaluation compensation and provision of benefits to employees and any other human capital - Consider and make recommendations to the Board for approval on the Company's policy on Health and Safety at work and any proposed amendments; - Consider and make recommendations to the Board for approval on the Company's human resource strategies and 5 compensation Policy. - 6 Make recommendations to the Board regarding the remuneration, of the Board and its committees. - Assess the effectiveness of the corporate governance framework. - Consider and make recommendations to the Board on composition and the experience required by Board committee 8 members, committee appointments and removal, operating structure, reporting and other Committee operational matters. - Consider and make recommendations to the Board on appointment and re-election of directors (including the CEO). - 10 Ensure that all new directors receive a formal letter of appointment specifying their tenure, responsibilities, board committee involvement and other relevant details. - 11 Ensure the Board composition includes at least one-third of the total number of it's Non executive directors as Independent Directors - 12 Ensure that new directors receive a formal induction program to familiarize them with BPN's business, strategy and operations, enhance the discharge of their fiduciary duties, responsibilities, and understand their powers and potential liabilities. - 13 - Ensure the development and implementation of an annual training plan for continuous education of all Board members which will provide for periodic briefings on relevant laws and regulations to Board members.

-Ensure the development and implementation of an annual training plan for continuous education of all Board members which will provide for periodic briefings on relevant laws and regulations to Board members.
-14

-- 15 Review and make recommendations to the Board for approval of the terms and conditions of employment of Company's staff, its staff handbook and any proposed amendment. - Ensure the performance evaluation of the CEO is performed by the Board on an annual basis and formal feedback provided to the CEO.
-16 - Nominate independent consultants to conduct annual review/appraisal of the performance of the Board and make recommendations to the Board in this regard.
+- 4 Consider and make recommendations to the Board for approval on the Company's policy on Health and Safety at work and any proposed amendments; - 5 Consider and make recommendations to the Board for approval on the Company's human resource strategies and compensation Policy. - 6 Make recommendations to the Board regarding the remuneration, of the Board and its committees. - 7 Assess the effectiveness of the corporate governance framework. - 8 Consider and make recommendations to the Board on composition and the experience required by Board committee members, committee appointments and removal, operating structure, reporting and other Committee operational matters. - 9.
+Consider and make recommendations to the Board on appointment and re-election of directors (including the CEO). - 10 Ensure that all new directors receive a formal letter of appointment specifying their tenure, responsibilities, board committee involvement and other relevant details. - 11 Ensure the Board composition includes at least one-third of the total number of it's Non executive directors as Independent Directors - 12 Ensure that new directors receive a formal induction program to familiarize them with BPN's business, strategy and operations, enhance the discharge of their fiduciary duties, responsibilities, and understand their powers and potential liabilities. - 13 Ensure the development and implementation of an annual training plan for continuous education of all Board members which will provide for periodic briefings on relevant laws and regulations to Board members. - 14 Ensure the development and implementation of an annual training plan for continuous education of all Board members which will provide for periodic briefings on relevant laws and regulations to Board members. - 15 Review and make recommendations to the Board for approval of the terms and conditions of employment of Company's staff, its staff handbook and any proposed amendment. - 16 Ensure the performance evaluation of the CEO is performed by the Board on an annual basis and formal feedback provided to the CEO. - 17 Nominate independent consultants to conduct annual review/appraisal of the performance of the Board and make recommendations to the Board in this regard.
 This review/appraisal should cover all aspects of the Board's structure, composition, responsibilities, individual competencies, board operations, board's role in strategy setting, oversight over corporate culture, monitoring role and evaluation of management performance and stewardship to shareholders.
-17

-The schedule of attendance at the meetings of the Committee for the year is detailed below:
+The schedule of attendance at the meetings of the Committee for the year are detailed below:

-S/ N Name 11-Jan-24 12-Apr- 24 10-Jul- 24 09-Oct- 24 No. (4)
+S/N Name 11-Jan-24 12-Apr-24 10-Jul-24 09-Oct-24 No. (4)

 1 Mrs. Erejuwa Gbadebo (Chair) Р Р Р Р 4

-2 Dr. Ogechi Iheanacho P Р Р Р 4
+2 Dr. Ogechi Iheanacho Р Р Р Р 4

-3 Mrs. Aisha Umar P Р Р Α 3
+3 Mrs. Aisha Umar Р Р Р A 3

 4 Mr. Raj Mangtani Α Р Р Р 3

-P - Present, A - Apology
+P - Present